nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### <span style="color:#c9a500">Shortcuts</span>
 We understand that you might have commands that you frequently use.
 You may use shortcuts to abbreviate those commands to make using ClientBook more convenient.
-As this feature is not commonly found in other contact management applications, the following example usage section.
+As this feature is not commonly found in other contact management applications, we have included the following Example Usage section to guide you through on how to use this feature.

 ### <span style="color:#c9a500">Example Usage</span>
 <p><b>Scenario:</b></p>